P. & D. Colnaghi & Co.: Dominic Colnaghi (1790–1879) and John Scott (d.1864)

-The firm was associated with John Constable, assisting him to exhibit The Hay Wain at the Paris Salon in 1824, where it won a gold medal.
+The firm was associated with John Constable, assisting him to exhibit The Hay Wain at the Paris Salon of 1824, where it won a gold medal.
 The art dealership organised exhibitions for the British Institution, and of paintings by Eugène Delacroix in 1829.

 After Scott died in 1864, and Dominic Colnaghi retired in 1865, Scott's cousin Andrew McKay (d.
 1899) became sole proprietor.
 He was joined by his son William KcKay in 1879.
-"Old Dom" Colnaghi died the same year, on 19 December, and was buried in Brompton cemetery.
+"Old Dom" Colnaghi died the same year, on 19 December, and was buried in Brompton Cemetery.
 He was survived by his wife Katherine (also spelled Catherine) and by his two sons.